elvissuarez/dr9/web/modules/contrib/commerce_add_to_cart_link/README.md

 this module into your theme and customize it like you want.
 You can provide different templates per variation type or ID.

-### CSRF protection
+### Token protection

-Visit /admin/commerce/config/add-to-cart-link to configure, which user roles should have the add to cart and add to wishlinks protected with a session based CSRF token.
+Visit /admin/commerce/config/add-to-cart-link to configure, which user roles should have the add to cart and add to wishlist links protected with a token.
 By default, this is disabled for any role.
-Users with multiple roles will be CSRF protected, as soon as a single of his/her attached roles is enabled for CSRF protection.
+Users with multiple roles will be protected, as soon as a single of his/her attached roles is enabled for token protection.

-Please note, that enabling CSRF protection for anonymous users may cause problems, if you have the static page cache module enabled, as well as if you are using a reverse proxy like Varnish.

 ## Maintainers